Dr. Trinity Ingram-Jones

 Dr. Trinity Ingram-Jones graduated with a Bachelor of Science in Nursing from Auburn University, and she earned a Master of Science in Nursing (MSN) with an emphasis in executive-level administration, a post-MSN certificate in Advanced Child Health (Pediatric Nurse Practitioner and Pediatric Clinical Nurse Specialist), and a Doctor of Nursing Practice (DNP) with an emphasis in clinical leadership from the University of South Alabama.
 She also completed post-doctoral training as a legal nurse consultant through the University of Georgia.
 Dr. Ingram-Jones has more than 26 years of experience in health care, and she is a board-certified Pediatric Nurse Practitioner, Advanced Forensic Nurse, and Pediatric, Adolescent, and Adult Sexual Assault Nurse Examiner.

-Dr. Ingram-Jones is the President of the Georgia Association of Forensic Nurses, a Distinguished Fellow in the Academy of Forensic Nursing, a member of the Academy of Forensic Nursing Board of Directors, and is the President of the Victoria Bristow Memorial EMS Scholarship Program.
-She was inducted into the American Academy of Forensic Sciences in 2018, and she is a member of the International Association of Forensic Nurses and the American Association of Legal Nurse Consultants.
-Dr. Ingram-Jones also served as the Secretary on the Founding Board of Directors for the Forensic Nursing Certification Board from 2017-2019.
+Dr. Ingram-Jones is a Distinguished Fellow in the Academy of Forensic Nursing, a member of the Academy of Forensic Nursing Board of Directors, and is the President of the Victoria Bristow Memorial EMS Scholarship Program.
+She was inducted into the American Academy of Forensic Sciences in 2018 (after she was nominated by the founder of forensic nursing, Virginia Lynch), and she is a member of the Academy of Forensic Nursing, the International Association of Forensic Nurses, and the American Association of Legal Nurse Consultants.
+Dr. Ingram-Jones also served as the Secretary on the Founding Board of Directors for the Forensic Nursing Certification Board from 2017 to 2019, and she was the President of the Georgia Association of Forensic Nurses from 2018 to 2020.
 For many years, she served as the medical-forensic representative to the Bryan and Liberty County Child Fatality Review Boards, and she coordinated Bryan County's Board from February 2015 until mid-June 2019.

 In addition to her clinical practice, Dr. Ingram-Jones is also an adjunct professor in a doctoral and graduate-level nurse practitioner program, and she has worked as an adjunct or full-time professor at colleges and universities across the country since 2004.
 She is the co-author and reviewer of multiple books and other scholarly publications, and she is a frequently invited lecturer at professional conferences and training seminars at the local, state, national, and international levels.